31 Xian2 咸

 Xian: telepathy or influence; to attain a common goal by the heartfelt inspiration with others

-Life is created after heaven and earth are formed; the child is born after man and woman are wed.
+Life is created after heavens and earth are formed; the child is born after man and woman are wed.
 The norms of monarch and subject follow after the relationship of father and son is established.
 Etiquette and appropriateness are carried out after superiority and inferiority come into existence.

 咸xian2 is annotated as 感gan3 (to arouse feelings or passions) in Tuan Zhuan (the commentary on the hexagram text) as below.
 In actuality 咸 is 感 without 心xin (the heart), signifying it is an unintentional 感, i.e. telepathy.
 Therefore Xian covers both the meanings of telepathy and substantial influence in hexagram 31.